mikewlange/QuantiacsTradingAlgo/README.md

 This is different than any automated trading program I've ever written.
 Normally, I program day-trading systems, This is a longterm portfolio allocation strategy.

 I simplified the shit out of genetic mathematical model creation.
-When you look at the models for each derivative you'll prob wonder, "how the hell did he come up with those constants? you curve fitting assole. that math is easy, I thought quantitative trading was complex."
+When you look at the models for each derivative you'll prob wonder, "how the hell did he come up with those constants? you curve fitting asshole.
+This math is easy, I thought quantitative trading was complex."

 And you would be right, most trading systems require a lot more thought than I put into this.
 But, I've always been a fan of finding the shortest path to a goal.

-So, since I've never tradeed a large portfolio over a long period of time.
-So natually, the quicket and most effective path to rapidy build a sucessful trading model is to code a program to do that thinking for me.
+Natually, the most effective path to rapidy build a sucessful trading model is to code a program to do that thinking for me.

 ----------
 Just Arithmetic?